arsysop/sito/README.md

 ```
  > gradlew sito
 ```
-to have site content in _build/sito_
+to have site content in _build/sito_.
+By default opens automatically in browser.